 I gave up the world of ‘publish or perish’, peer reviewed journals and university club validation when I witnessed a dozen academics create their own journal, club and association and publish hundreds of papers together.
 Then all used the volume of publications for advancement and a pathway to … [Read more...] about By What Measure?
 Safety?

 The Measurement Mindset in Safety???
 Most human living is NOT measurable.
 Most of the things that are important to fallible persons, are not only NOT measurable, they shouldn’t be.
-Any effort to … [Read more...] about The Measurement Mindset in Safety???
+Any effort to measure qualitative values demonstrates a psychosis with measurement itself, and this demonstrates one … [Read more...] about The Measurement Mindset in Safety???

 I read a recent article by Alan Quilley (http://www.safetyresults.ca/) on measuring safety by injury rate and was fascinated by the logic.
-I enjoyed the video on regression to the mean (Prevention of … [Read more...] about Measurement in Safety, You’ve Got it All Wrong
+I enjoyed the video on regression to the mean (Prevention of Incidents VS Creating Safety) and the discussion on injury goals.
+But I thought Alan, you have all … [Read more...] about Measurement in Safety, You’ve Got it All Wrong

 The Toxic Language of ‘Performance’ and Risk image source The language of ‘performance’ as measured outcomes is toxicity for the humanization of persons.
 We see this exemplified in the recent report on systemic abuse in UK gymnastics.
 The same is true for the culture of abuse in Australian … [Read more...] about The Toxic Language of ‘Performance’ and Risk